tjbencomo/col11a1-wes-pipeline/README.md

-# ngs-pipeline
+# col11a1-wes-pipeline
-NGS pipeline for calling somatic variants from paired end (PE) whole exome sequencing (WES) data using GATK Best Practices and Mutect2
+NGS pipeline for calling somatic variants from paired end (PE) whole exome sequencing (WES) data using GATK Best Practices and Mutect2.
+This pipeline was used to call somatic variants for "Increased neoplastic invasion by non-cell autonomous mutant collagen COL11A1" by Lee et. al. 2020.
+Reads were aligned to hg38.
+Hg38 reference files came from the Broad's GATK Resource
+Bundle.

 ## Author
 * Tomas Bencomo ([https://tjbencomo.github.io](https://tjbencomo.github.io))